Robert Jenrick: In opposition

+In September 2024, Jenrick criticised Labour for "their rank hypocrisy" after reports showed that their new prime minister, Keir Starmer, had accepted over £100,000 in gifts since 2019, whilst they were complaining about other political parties doing the same thing.

+Also in September, Jenrick was found to have accepted a £75,000 donation from Spott Fitness, a company based in the British Virgin Islands.
+On 30 September 2024, British businessman Phillip Ullmann said he had provided the donation through Spott Fitness but did not explain why he did not donate personally, as he has done for several other politicians.

+Leadership challenge

-On 25 July 2024 he announced he was running in the leadership election to be the new Conservative Party leader.
+On 25 July 2024 Jenrick announced he was standing in the leadership election to be the new Conservative Party leader.
 During the first MPs' ballot he won the most votes, at 28 votes.
 In the second MPs' ballot Jenrick remained as the frontrunner, winning 33 votes.

-In September 2024, Jenrick accused the Labour government of "rank hypocrisy" in relation to the new Prime Minister Keir Starmer accepting donations from members of the public.
-Later that month, Jenrick was found to have accepted a £75,000 donation from Spott Fitness, a company based in the British Virgin Islands.
-Upon further inspection, the company's accounts revealed it had 'no employees, has never made a profit and has more than £300,000 of debts'.
-On 30 September 2024, British businessman Phillip Ullmann revealed he had provided the donation through Spott Fitness but did not explain why he did not donate personally, as he has done for several other politicians.

-On 9 October 2024, Jenrick came second in the final round of MP voting in the Tory leadership election, therefore making it through to the membership vote which would decide the winner.
-He lost that election, garnering 41,388 votes (43.5 per cent) compared to his opponent Kemi Badenoch who won with 53,806 votes (56.5 cent), thus making Badenoch Leader of the Conservative Party and Leader of the Opposition.
+On 9 October 2024, Jenrick came second in the final round of MP voting in the Conservative Party leadership election, therefore making it through to the membership vote which would decide the winner.
+He lost that election, garnering 41,388 votes (43.5 per cent) compared to his opponent Kemi Badenoch who won with 53,806 votes (56.5-cent), thus making Badenoch Leader of the Conservative Party and Leader of the Opposition.
 Jenrick was subsequently appointed by Badenoch to the post of Shadow Secretary of State for Justice.

+On 8 July 2026 the London Metropolitan Police stated that they were investigating whether donations made to Jenrick's campaign were from an impermissible foreign source, following a referral from the Electoral Commission on 6 January.
+Jenrick said the allegations were "entirely false" and that he had not yet spoken to the police.